Quantum Cosmology: Abstract

 \section{Abstract}

 We give an introduction into quantum cosmology with emphasis on its conceptual parts.
 After a general motivation we review the formalism of canonical quantum gravity on which discussions of quantum cosmology are usually based.
 We then present the minisuperspace Wheeler--DeWitt equation and elaborate on the problem of time, the imposition of boundary conditions, the semiclassical approximation, the origin of irreversibility, and singularity avoidance.
-Restriction is made to quantum geometrodynamics; loop quantum gravity and string theory are discussed in other contributions to this volume.
+Restriction is made to the framework of quantum geometrodynamics.